 When Autopilot is Actually Your Friend

 The thing I think we’ve all learned about exercise is that it has to be automatic.
 No mental dialogue.
 No flip-flopping.
-No running through a catalogue of fitness options.
+No running through a catalog of fitness options.
 No ruminating, no doubt.

 Actually, that’s what David Meine (creator of the IdealShape Brain Training program) says is one of the benefits of hypnosis for weight loss.
 It helps people focus their mind to the point that good habits – like exercise – happen on autopilot.
 It prevents the critical mind from getting in and messing around.
 You just do it.
 (Yes, Nike was on to something.)